silencebeat/easypush-ios/README.md

 # easypush-ios
-  easypush-ios is an example project to handle connection with easypush server.
+  easypush-ios is an ios example project to handle connection with easypush server.
 Please feel free if you have question about this project

 # Requirements
   1. Ios 8 and above